 Prior to joining Barnes & Thornburg, Thomas served as an honors program legal extern in the Office of the Chief Counsel in the Division of Corporation Finance at the U.S. Securities and Exchange Commission and as a legal intern for U.S. Sen. Todd Young, both in Washington, D.C.

-In those roles, he researched and drafted memoranda involving cryptocurrencies and reviewed and analyzed filings under the Securities Act of 1933 and the Securities Exchange Act of 1934, including Form S-1 registration statements, Form S-4 registration statements, Form 10-K annual reports, Form 10-Q quarterly reports, and Form 8-K current reports for regulatory compliance.
-He also researched and analyzed various issues regarding the Tax Cuts and Jobs Act, including, but not limited to, the carried interest deduction, opportunity zone fund formation, 1031 transactions, the mortgage interest deduction, the state and local tax deduction, and estate and generation-skipping transfer taxes.
+In those roles, he researched and drafted memoranda involving cryptocurrencies and digital assets, and reviewed and analyzed filings under the Securities Act of 1933 and the Securities Exchange Act of 1934, including Form S-1 registration statements, Form S-4 registration statements, Form 10-K annual reports, Form 10-Q quarterly reports, and Form 8-K current reports for regulatory compliance.
+He also researched and analyzed various issues regarding the Tax Cuts and Jobs Act of 2017, including, but not limited to, the carried interest deduction, opportunity zone fund formation, 1031 transactions, the mortgage interest deduction, the state and local tax deduction, and estate and generation-skipping transfer taxes.

 Professional and Community Involvement